khaled0625/ocr_summarization_and_question_answering-AI/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-go
+csharp

-You can now copy and paste the entire content directly into your `README.md` file.
+You can now copy this entire code and paste it into your `README.md` file on GitHub